ponylang/pony-patterns/async/actorpromise.md

 ## Solution
 Unlike Akka, we don't have an _ask_ pattern.
 As mentioned in the [access](./access.md) pattern, we can send a lambda value to the actor which allows for internal state to be captured as a parameter, but there might be a cleaner way to deal with this one problem: _Promises_.

-A _promise_ allows to declare that we realize that some value will either be fulfilled or rejected sometime in the future by whatever has been tasked with that promise.
+A _promise_ lets us declare that we realize that some value will either be fulfilled or rejected sometime in the future by whatever has been tasked with that promise.
 Since a `Promise` is an actor, we can send a promise to an actor as a `tag` without breaking any of the safety rules of actors and messaging.

 In the simplest case, we can have the `AccountAggregate` actor fulfill the promise inside a behavior: